Before I delve in, I want to cover what this post is not.

 At the end of the story, he's diagnosed with anterograde amnesia, and says that there's no point to living like that.
 This one is particularly delicate, but I still want to approach it with nuance because this character is suicidal.

-Does this feed the narrative of disable lives aren't worth living?
+Does this feed the narrative of disabled lives aren't worth living?
 I don't know, and here's why.

 Aaron is suicidal.
 He's been suicidal the whole story.
 When you're suicidal, most things make life seem not worth living.
 "You can't go to that party."
 "Well, I guess I'll just die then."